Essay writing blog on DoMyWork

 Example research questions:

-Students often lose marks due to early decisions such as:
+Students often face difficulties due to early decisions such as:

 A strong business topic should naturally lead to focused research questions.